nisapro-main/complete-junit5-course-project/README.md

 The project consists of writing state based tests against a simplified server side sub-system of an online flight reservation system.
 The main class of this sub-system is 'ReservationManager.Java'.

 To make the project more realistic, this main class is deliberately poorly designed.
-As such, it is highly recommended that you use the powerful refactoring features of your preferred IDE (we recommend using IJ - pleasee see the IJ course) to improve the design and implementation of the sub-system as you write your tests.
+As such, it is highly recommended that you use the powerful refactoring features of your preferred IDE (we recommend using IJ: pleasee see my IJ course available on udemy here: https://www.udemy.com/course/complete-intellij-idea-2019-course/learn/lecture/15515606#overview) to improve the design and implementation of the sub-system as you write your tests.
 Let your Junit tests guide the design of your system.
 A simple way to do this is to reason about, desgin and implement the tests for your system and then refactor the production code.

 You should strive for nearly 100% test coverage due to the small size of this project.